Andy Partridge

-Andrew John Partridge (born 11 November 1953) is an English guitarist, singer, songwriter, and record producer who founded the rock band XTC.
+Andrew John Partridge (born 11 November 1953) is an English guitarist, singer-songwriter and record producer best known for co-founding the band XTC.
 He and Colin Moulding each acted as a songwriter and frontman for XTC, with Partridge writing and singing about two-thirds of the group's material.
-While the band were a formative punk group, Partridge's music drew heavily from 1960s songwriters, and his style gradually shifted to more traditional pop, often with pastoral themes.
-The band's only UK top 10 hit, "Senses Working Overtime" (1982), was written by Partridge.
+While XTC were a formative British new wave group, Partridge's songwriting drew heavily from 1960s pop and psychedelia and his style gradually shifted to more traditional pop, often with pastoral themes.
+The band's only UK top 10 hit, "Senses Working Overtime", was written by Partridge.

-Partridge is sometimes regarded as the "godfather" of Britpop.
-Since the 1980s, he has worked, written with, or produced for many other recording artists—efforts which include collaborative albums with Peter Blegvad, Harold Budd and Robyn Hitchcock.
-From 2002 to 2006, Partridge's APE House record label released several volumes of his demos and songs as part of the Fuzzy Warbles album series.
-Beyond music, he is a graphic illustrator, toy soldier hobbyist, and designer of board games.
+Partridge is sometimes regarded as the "godfather" of the 1990s Britpop movement.
+Since the 1980s, he has worked, written with or produced for many other recording artists, including collaborative albums with Peter Blegvad, Harold Budd and Robyn Hitchcock.
+From 2002 to 2006, Partridge's APE House record label released several volumes of his demos and songs as part of the Fuzzy Warbles series.
+Beyond music, he is also an illustrator, toy soldier hobbyist and designer of board games.